buildsoftware2016/ssm201608/README.md

 # ssm201608
-a  project by useing SSM framework
+a  project by using SSM framework